 Cash to Income Ratio = Cash flow from operations (CFO)/Operating Income

 CFO here is the net cash that a company generates from operating activities only.
-One can easily get this figure from the cash flow statement of the company.
+One can easily get this figure from the company’s cash flow statement.
 Other cash flows are ignored for this calculation.

-For operating income, we can take EBIT (earnings before interest and taxes).
+We can take EBIT (earnings before interest and taxes) for operating income.
 The operating income figure does not consider non-operating income, like interest income.

 The best way to interpret this ratio is to analyze it for the past two or three years to check the trend.
 A single-year ratio on its own does not convey any meaning.
 Moreover, a single-year result could be an exception or abnormal.
 Hence, the trend needs to be compared.